rbe/odisee-client-java/README.md

     // Create a new request for template HalloOdisee Request odiseeRequest = odisee.createRequest("HalloOdisee");
     // Set value for userfield 'hallo'
-    odisee.setUserfield(request, 'hallo', 'Odisee');
+    odisee.setUserfield(request, "hallo", "Odisee");
-    // Set value in table 'Tabelle1' cell 'A4'
+    // Set value in table "Tabelle1" cell "A4"
-    odisee.setTableCellValue(request, 'Tabelle1', 'A4', 'value in a table cell');
+    odisee.setTableCellValue(request, "Tabelle1", "A4", "value in a table cell");
     // Generate document, PDF by default
     byte[] document = odisee.process();